MeteoGroup/weather-api/README.md

 This API documentation is written in [API Blueprint](https://apiblueprint.org) format.
 Using this format eases automated testing, describing response types or request parameters.
 There are many tools available, which may support you in using Weather API's blueprint description.
-We are using this API Blueprint sources ourself, for running automated integration tests.
+We're using this API Blueprint sources ourself, for running automated integration tests.
 Doing so we can guarantee, that the Weather API service always conform to this documentation.

 The Weather API is in "Beta Phase", which means this API or its description may change over time.